Running a local sandbox

 Get the latest release of the

-Initialize the data directory for the EVM node, as in these examples, which use the variable
+Initialize the data directory for the EVM node, as this example, which uses the placeholder

-to represent the local folder for the data directory:Testnet:
+<EVM_DATA_DIR>to represent the local folder for the data directory and<NETWORK>for the network to replicate (mainnet,testnet, orshadownet):octez-evm-node init config \

 octez-evm-node init config \

---dont-track-rollup-nodeAfter you use the node in sandbox mode with a certain data directory, you cannot re-use that data directory for running an EVM node on Etherlink Mainnet or Testnet.
+--dont-track-rollup-nodeAfter you use the node in sandbox mode with a certain data directory, you cannot re-use that data directory for running an EVM node on the network itself.
 Consider using a different data directory for the sandbox than you use for other EVM nodes.

 -

-(Optional) Enable WebSockets in the node by editing the configuration file as described in Getting updates with WebSockets.
+(Optional) Enable WebSockets on the node as described in Getting updates with WebSockets.

 -

-Start the node in sandbox mode from a snapshot, either based on the Mainnet or Testnet context:
+Start the node in sandbox mode from a snapshot:

 --data-dir <EVM_DATA_DIR> \